Jessicka (singer): Art

 On April 25, 2008, at the World of Wonder Storefront Gallery in Los Angeles, California, Addams was in her first group artshow curated by actor Daniel Franzese called depARTed.

+A mystical cat-like design by artist Jessicka Addams was created in 2008, the pentacat has become an icon on merchandise like stickers, socks, apparel, and art, representing a blend of feline charm and gothic/pagan aesthetics.

 On November 13, 2010, she presented her artwork collectively entitled 'Smile Even if it Hurts' at the Dark Dark Science Gallery (Atwater Village, California) in a joint exhibit with friend and fellow artist Lindsey Way.
 Adams' show was titled "What's Behind the Bunny" and featured collaborations with artists Mark Ryden, Elizabeth McGrath, Morgan Slade, Louis-Marie de Castelbajac, Joshua Petker, Tarina Tarantino, Jared Gold, Austin Young, and Janine Jarman.
 On April 1, 2011, her website JessickaAddams.com launched featuring a gallery of her artwork.

 On April 9, 2011, Addams participated in Tara McPherson's "Tiny Trifecta" in Williamsburg, Brooklyn, New York, and LeBasse Projects inaugural exhibition "Momentum" in Chinatown, Los Angeles, California.

 On August 5, 2011, Addams' show "Little Grey Secrets" opened at La Luz de Jesus gallery in Los Angeles.

 Addams is listed in several art publications as one of artist Mark Ryden's muses.
 On November 2, 2013, she was part of a four-woman show in Los Angeles called "Black Moon", with fellow female artists Elizabeth McGrath, Camille Rose Garcia and Marion Peck.

 In January 2014, Addams was featured in the LA Art Show.
 Huffington Post's Bruce Helander wrote, "Jessicka Addams, who could be related to the real Addams Family and creates self-portraits that reference near death personal experiences with a witty, macabre slant."